devops329/devops/instruction/deliverable4UiTesting/deliverable4UiTesting.md

 ### Create the mocks

-Now that we have the endpoints that the test makes we can use the Playwright `route` function to mock each one out.
+Now that we have the endpoints that the test uses we can use the Playwright `route` function to mock each one out.
 Let's start with the `Login` endpoint.

 We specify the URL path to match with the glob sequence `*/**/api/auth`.
 This will match any fetch request that ends in `api/auth`.
 Next we define what the expected request body will be, and what we will return as the response.